How can you Test Gold at Home: Simple Ways to Check gold is Real

 2. The Magnet Test – Fastest Way to Spot Fake Gold

-Gold is non-magnetic.
+we know that Gold is metal but its non-magnetic in nature.
 That means it never reacts to a magnet.
-If your jewelry is pulled by a magnet, it contains other metals like iron or nickel.
+If your jewelry is pulled by a magnet, it contains other metals like iron or nickel. this method is best for those who wants to test gold at home without acid.

 The Magnet Test – Fastest Way to Spot Fake Gold